Context-Based Dynamic Pricing with Online Clustering: Simulation Results with Synthetic and Real Data

-{ \textbf{Logistic demand with model misspecification.} In real applications, it may happen that the demand model is misspecified.
+In real applications, it may happen that the demand model is misspecified.
 In this experiment, we consider a misspecified logistic demand model.
 Specifically, we let the expected demand of product $i$ be $ {1}/({1+\exp(f_i(z_{t},p_t))}), $ where the utility function

 is a third degree polynomial of $z_t,p_t$, where $c_{i},\beta_i$ are unknown parameters, and $z_{t,k}$ represents te $k$-th component of $z_t$.
 To generate this misspecified demand model, we let $c_{l,i,k}\in [-L/\sqrt{3(d+2)},L/\sqrt{3(d+2)}]$ with $l\in\{1,2,3\},k\in [d]$, $c_{i,0}\in [-L/\sqrt{d+2},L/\sqrt{d+2}]$, and $\beta_{l,i}\in [-L/\sqrt{3(d+2)},0)$ with $l\in \{1,2,3\}$, be all drawn uniformly.
 All the other input parameters for the problem instance are the same as in the case of logistic demand with 10 clusters.